AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

   { id: 'C', durationMs: 1000, fulfills: true },
 ];
 try {
+  const promises = tasks.map((task) => doTask(task));
-  await Promise.all(tasks.map((task) => doTask(task)));
+  await Promise.all(promises);
   console.log('Promise.all fulfilled');
 } catch (e) {
   console.log('Promise.all rejected');
 }
 ```

 If the Promise executor function for `doTask` initiates a network request, we could see a substantial boost in performance because those network requests would be performed concurrently by the browser as soon as the Promises are constructed.
 By contrast, in our very first `for-of` loop approach, we'd have to make one network request at a time, in each iteration of the loop.
-If the first request takes forever to settle, then future promises wouldn't be created for potentially a very long time.
+If the first request takes forever to settle, then future Promises wouldn't be created for potentially a very long time.

 {% aside %}
 However, don't mistake `Promise.all` for true parallelism; the Promise _callbacks_ will still queue up one at a time in the event loop and never run simultaneously.
 Queues always pop one item at a time, and the event loop only ever runs one thing at a time.